hsnlab/escape/pox/ext/doc/source/orchest/policy_enforcement.rst

 *policy_enforcement.py* module
 ==============================

+Contains functionality related to policy enforcement.

-:any:`PolicyEnforcementError` represent a violation during the policy checking process
+:any:`PolicyEnforcementError` represents a violation during the policy checking process.

-:any:`PolicyEnforcementMetaClass` contains the main general logic which handles the Virtualizers and enforce policies
+:any:`PolicyEnforcementMetaClass` contains the main general logic which handles the Virtualizers and enforce policies.

-:any:`PolicyEnforcement` implements the actual enforcement logic
+:any:`PolicyEnforcement` implements the actual enforcement logic.

 Module contents
 ---------------